 As you begin to add solution APIs to your mobile implementation, you are going to want to validate that specific actions and experiences work as intended.
 Adding Project Griffon to your application at the beginning of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.

 Once you have Griffon integrated, you can create a new session by either scanning a QR code or by following a unique deep link URL.

 The main interface for Griffon will show a running event list of all SDK events, including a configuration response event that will provide a readout of all configuration values obtained from Adobe Experience Platform Launch.

-The Adobe Analytics event list offers a focused view of just analytics events triggered in the application.
-You can easily sort through all of the track action and track state calls.
-What is unique to the analytics view in Griffon is the ability to see both the raw hit request sent to analytics and the post-processed details.
+The Adobe Analytics event list offers a focused view of analytics events triggered in the application.
+You can sort through all of the track action and track state calls.
+In the analytics view in Griffon, you can see both the raw hit request sent to Analytics and the post-processed details.

-To learn more about Places Service see: Places Service overview
+To learn more about the Places Service, please read the Places Service overview

-To learn more about Project Griffon see: Project Griffon setup
+To learn more about Project Griffon, please read the Project Griffon setup guide

 Once you have added, initialized, and validated the Experience Platform SDK for a base implementation, you can extend SDK functionality by adding in other extensions.

 To get started, see the Mobile Foundations and Experience Cloud sections in the left pane.